mdabros/SharpLearning/README.md

 // save the model for use with another application model.Save(() => new StreamWriter("randomforest.xml"));
 ```

-All machine learning algorithms and models use the same interface for easy replacement.
+All machine learning algorithms and models implement the same interface for easy replacement.

 Currently SharpLearning supports the following machine learning algorithms and models: